dfkki123508/LeadSorterModul/README.md

 * unix pkg-config and its python [interface](https://pypi.python.org/pypi/pkgconfig) (use: `pip install pkgconfig` to install)

 ## Installation
-Install the wrapper:
+1. Install the wrapper:
     1. Open file ./wrapper/setup.py and set `gnsdk_dir` variable to your path to the GNSDK home directory
     2. Type `make`
+2. Set client tag, id and license path:
+    1. Open ./python/leadSorterCL.py and set the identification (can be retrieved from your gnsdk account)
 ## Execution
 ```
 python3 leadSorterCL.py [-h] [-m] [-p] [-d DESTINATION] search_path